hindu-comm/mail_stream_indology/2017/05/re_indrajAlavidyAsag/250__Dominik_Wujastyk.md

-​
 --
 Professor Dominik Wujastyk <http://ualberta.academia.edu/DominikWujastyk>
-​,​
+,

-Singhmar Chair in Classical Indian Society and Polity ​,​
+Singhmar Chair in Classical Indian Society and Polity ,

 Department of History and Classics <http://historyandclassics.ualberta.ca/>
-​,​
+,
 University of Alberta, Canada
-​.​
+.

 South Asia at the U of A:

-​sas.ualberta.ca​
-​​
+sas.ualberta.ca

 On 10 May 2017 at 10:23, Ajit Gargeshwari <ajit.gargeshwari at gmail.com>
 wrote:

-> ​The up-loader of Jivananda Vidyasagara Bhattacharyya uploads using his
+> The up-loader of Jivananda Vidyasagara Bhattacharyya uploads using his
 > real name Shankara Prasad, unlike those who upload in all sorts of pseudo
 > names vidwanmanoranjani or javanesegraviton etc not caring much about
 > copy-write laws in the name of service  Not all the uploads violate  but